Chiefs of Clan MacLeod: List of chiefs

-Wolridge-Gordon family
+Wolrige-Gordon family

-Norman MacLeod of MacLeod, 24th chief, died in 1895, leaving three sons.
-Norman Magnus MacLeod of MacLeod succeeded his father, becoming the 25th chief.
+Norman MacLeod of MacLeod, 25th chief, died in 1895, leaving three sons.
+Norman Magnus MacLeod of MacLeod succeeded his father, becoming the 26th chief.
 The entail of the estate stipulated that Dunvegan Castle would only pass to a male, and on the failure of the male line to the daughter of the last surviving son.
 Norman Magnus died in 1929, and was succeeded by his brother, Sir Reginald MacLeod of MacLeod, 27th chief.
-On the death of Sir Reginald's younger brother, Canon Roderick MacLeod, in 1934, Sir Reginald's daughter, Flora, became heir to the estate.
+On the death of Sir Reginald's younger brother, Canon Roderick Charles MacLeod, in 1934, Sir Reginald's eldest daughter, Flora, became heir to the estate.
 On the death of Sir Reginald, in 1935, Flora inherited Dunvegan Castle and the MacLeod estate.
 Flora MacLeod of MacLeod was recognised as the clan's chief by the Clan MacLeod Society, which was first formed in the 19th century.
 She was later granted the arms of MacLeod of MacLeod by the Lord Lyon King of Arms.
-Dame Flora chose one of her grandsons as her successor, John Wolridge-Gordon, younger son of Robert Wolrige-Gordon and Joan Walter (daughter of Dame Flora).
+Dame Flora chose one of her grandsons as her successor, John Wolridge-Gordon, younger son of Capt.
+Robert Wolrige-Gordon and Joan Walter (daughter of Dame Flora).
 On being chosen heir, John changed his surname to MacLeod of MacLeod, and on his grandmother's death in 1976, inherited the castle and estate.
 John MacLeod of MacLeod was also recognised as the clan's chief by the society, and was later granted his grandmother's arms by the Lord Lyon.
-On his death in 2007, John was succeeded by his son, Hugh Magnus MacLeod of MacLeod, who was recognised as the clan's 30th chief by the Associated Clan MacLeod Societies, and granted his father's arms by the Lord Lyon.
+On his death in 2007, John was succeeded by his second son, Hugh Magnus MacLeod of MacLeod, who was recognised as the clan's 30th chief by the Associated Clan MacLeod Societies, and granted his father's arms by the Lord Lyon.